-Enron and PG&E met on January xx, 2000 (I was not @ this meeting however, I think it was around 1/17/2000) at the PG&E Learning Center to review the ‘Detailed Transmission Interconnection Study.’
-At that meeting Enron expressed surprise at the significantly higher interconnection costs, and asked PG&E to provide greater detail.
-At the same meeting, PG&E admitted to a previously misquoted combined COO charge and ITCC tax of 75% and disclosed it is actually 95.6%.
-PG&E also revealed that the less-expensive tap interconnection was no longer an option, and that because of other transmission extension activities in the Fresno area, the system protection scheme had risen in cost as well.
+Enron and PG&E met on about January 17, 2000 at the PG&E Learning Center to review the PG&E’s Detailed Transmission Interconnection Study.
+Enron was stunned at PG&E’s “revised” cost estimates.
+Instead of the $178,000 originally estimated for the line tap, PG&E informed Enron and Fresno State for the very first time that a line tap was “no longer an option” due to “other transmission activities” being planned by PG&E. PG&E would only install a bus tap at a cost of $832,803, a 467% cost increase.
+The original $150,000 cost estimate for the 115kV transmission line scope of work had skyrocketed to $539,803, a 359% cost increase.
+Furthermore, PG&E for the first time informed Enron and Fresno State that it was also including an additional $227,525 for “Engineering, Project Management, and Others, $40,395 for “Removal/Relocation”, and $60,454 for “Land Projects”.
+And to top everything off, PG&E informed Enron and Fresno State that it had “misquoted” the original markup rate of 75%, and that the new rate was actually 95.6%.
+As such, the original project cost had ballooned from $1.07MM (including Enron’s 90% contingency factor) to more than $3.26MM.

-Enron pointed out that the increased interconnection cost would render the Fresno State project infeasible, and Enron requested that PG&E review the submitted costs and provide a more detailed breakdown.
-PG&E provided the breakdown on January 24, 2000, and reiterated that the submitted cost figures were their best estimate.
+Enron attempted to ascertain from PG&E why the interconnection costs had escalated so dramatically, but PG&E could not provide a firm answer.
+For example, Enron specifically asked PG&E how the $40,395 “Removal/Relocation” amount had been determined, and PG&E said [Rob?].
+Enron asked about the other line items and received similar answers.
+Enron asked if any of the estimated amounts would be refunded if PG&E did not in fact incur such costs, and was told that PG&E would retain any unearned amounts.
+Enron pointed out that the increased interconnection cost would render the Fresno State project infeasible from an economic standpoint, and Enron requested that PG&E review the submitted costs and provide a more detailed breakdown.
+PG&E provided the breakdown on January 24, 2000, and reiterated that the submitted cost figures were their best and lowest cost estimate.

-Enron then proceeded with obtaining project cost quotations from several contractors who have experiencewith working with PG&E on similar construction projects.
-Enron compared the contractor cost quotations on a line-by-line basis with PG&E’s figures and found major cost differences.
-On March 7, 2000, PG&E, representatives from Fresno State and Enron met at San Ramon to discuss the cost difference issues.
-PG&E reiterated that their quotations were driven down as far as possible and that no further review on their part was warranted.
+Enron then proceeded with obtaining project cost quotations from several third-party contractors who have experience working with PG&E on similar construction projects.
+Enron compared the contractor cost quotations on a line-by-line basis with PG&E’s figures and found significant cost differences.
+On March 7, 2000, PG&E. Fresno State, and Enron met in San Ramon to discuss the cost difference issues.
+Despite the firm third-party cost quotations, PG&E reiterated that their cost estimates were driven down as far as possible and that no further review on their part was warranted.
 After much debate, PG&E agreed to have the individuals responsible for providing the cost quotations meet with Enron.
 This meeting was held on March 29, 2000.

-It appears that PG&E has presented its best and final cost for the interconnection.
-These costs have effectively terminated the economics of a transmission substation for Fresno State.
-As evidenced by the contractor quotations, Enron believes that the PG&E costs cannot be substantiated.
-In the context of PG&E’s earlier cost projections, we request that PG&E allow us to review its cost estimating practices.
-As a regulated monopoly, PG&E must be open to public scrutiny particularly in this matter where a significant utility cost reduction is denied to a public agency.
+As you can see from the above chronology, PG&E has repeatedly engaged in a pattern of conduct to delay the Fresno substation project and to derail the project by providing unrealistic and cost-prohibitive pricing.
+This conduct has severely jeopardized the project’s viability.
+As such, we hereby request that PG&E allow us to review its cost estimating practices and explain the rationale behind its most recent cost quotations.

 We are looking forward to discussing the interconnection cost with the proper authority within the PG&E organization.
 Please call me at your earliest convenience to schedule a meeting at your head office in San Francisco.